Click image to enlarge

 |

-Oregon Trunk Line Railroad Bridge, Washington side.
+Oregon Trunk Line Railroad Bridge, Oregon side, as seen from Celilo Park.

 Image taken October 2, 2006.